Don’t you miss the big Russian bear and his thunder groundstrokes? I do too. But what was Marat Safin’s tennis racquet?

-During most of his career Marat Safin played with the legendary HEAD Prestige Classic 600 (HEAD pro stock code PT10), but on the Champions Tour he’s using the HEAD pro stock model called TGT 292.1, which is the “last great HEAD racquet series” according to most HEAD experts (I agree with this) and is the pro stock version of the HEAD IG Prestige Mid.
+During most of his career, Marat Safin’s tennis racquet was the legendary HEAD Prestige Classic 600 (HEAD pro stock code PT10), but on the Champions Tour, he has been using the HEAD pro stock model called TGT 292.1 which is the pro stock version of the HEAD IG Prestige Mid.

-In fact Safin really changed to the Microgel Prestige Mid (tgk 237.1) in his last years on tour with the following specs: Weight: 359 g Balance: 32.3 cm.
+In fact, Safin really changed to the Microgel Prestige Mid (tgk 237.1) in his last year on tour (from 2008-2009 when he retired) with the following specs: Weight: 359 g Balance: 32.3 cm, 353 SW.
 Sounds like a massive beast to swing, but he 89.5 sq inch head size makes it quite fast through the air.
 And whip it Safin could!
 He was always entertaining to watch with a big, yet varied game and a massive temper that could explode at any time.

-The HEAD Microgel Prestige Mid that Safin used in his last years on tour was a quite a bit stiffer than the buttery HEAD Prestige Classic 600 with an RA of 63 strung, a weight of 346 grams, and a swing weight of 328 it required quite a lot from amateur players to be effective with it.
+The HEAD Microgel Prestige Mid that Safin used in his last years on tour was a bit stiffer than the buttery HEAD Prestige Classic 600 that was also used by Goran Ivanisevic and Robin Haase to name two players.

 Marat Safin retired in November 2009 and judging by how well some older players have done on the tour (Roger Federer comes to mind), this was way too soon!